godzilla-reject/fobb/400 Content/Fable of the Behemoth Breakers CRB.md

 #### Patron: Wealthy Aristocrat
 ***Wealth:*** 4
 ***Tenet:*** Particular Obligations

 #### Patron: Breaking League
 ***Wealth:*** 3
 ***Tenet:*** The Breaker Code of Conduct
-Your Company was commissioned directly by the Breaking League itself,
+Your Company was commissioned directly by the Breaking League itself, typically as a method to educate neophyte Breakers in the field.
 #### Patron: Independent
 ***Wealth:*** 1
 ***Tenet:*** A Declaration of Freedom